Dharma-aaryan/Time-Keeper/replit.md

 # Overview

-TimeSuite is a comprehensive time tracking and project management application designed for teams and organizations.
-The application provides professional time tracking capabilities with features for project management, timesheet approval workflows, and comprehensive reporting.
-Built as a full-stack web application, it combines a React frontend with an Express.js backend, utilizing PostgreSQL for data persistence and Replit's authentication system for user management.
+ProjectDash is a comprehensive project management dashboard designed for teams and organizations.
+The application provides real-time insights into project performance, team productivity, and resource utilization with advanced analytics and visualization features.
+Built as a full-stack web application, it combines a React frontend with an Express.js backend, featuring interactive charts and comprehensive project analysis tools.

 # User Preferences